 You Will Need:

-3 large spoons of washing up liquid/dish soap (Don’t worry if it’s a more environmentally friendly brand – I used Ecover and it did the job)
+3 teaspoons of washing up liquid/dish soap (preferably a more environmentally friendly brand that is not antibacterial – I used Bio-D and it did the job).

 Add your salt to your vinegar and stir until dissolved.

-This homemade weed killer recipe works best on a sunny day.
-I’d suggest applying at midday, or just before, when the sun is at it’s peak.
+This homemade weed killer recipe works best on a dry sunny day.
+I’d suggest applying it at midday, or just before, when the sun is at its peak.

-The weed killer works indiscriminately on all plant life, and can turn your soil acidic.
-For this reason it’s best used to kill weeds that have appeared in the gaps between paving slabs or mono blocks, rather than to tackle the weeds in your lawn or flower bed.
+The weed killer works indiscriminately on all plant life and can turn your soil acidic.
+For this reason, it’s best used to kill weeds that have appeared in the gaps between paving slabs or monoblocks, rather than to tackle the weeds in your lawn, flower bed, or wider areas.

-For larger, more well established weeds spray the leaves and also pour a good glug on to the plant.
+For larger, more well-established weeds spray the leaves and also pour a good glug of the solution onto the plant.
 It’s very effective – you should notice the weeds beginning to wilt within an hour.

-This homemade weedkiller recipe probably won’t kill dandelion roots, but it’s a quick, easy and green way to deal with dandelions and other weeds as soon as they appear.
+This homemade weed killer recipe probably won’t kill dandelion roots.
+However, it is a quick, easy, and green way to deal with dandelions and other weeds as soon as they appear.